Aelto/tw3-cahirp/README.md

 ```

-A mod can be composed of as many recipes as needed.
+- A mod can be composed of as many recipes as needed.
 In practice a recipe is a text
 file written in [`modExample/cahirp`](/fake-game/mods/modExample/) (where `modExample`
 is the arbitrary name given to the example mod).
-Each recipe contains one or more
-directives that will be executed by the pre-processor in order to emit code in a `mod00000_Cahirp`
+- Each recipe contains one or more directives that will be executed by the pre-processor in order to emit code in a `mod00000_Cahirp`
 mod.
+- A directive is a series of pattern to look in file(s), and code to emit once all patterns
+were found.
+The pre-processor goes from top to bottom, from pattern to pattern until
+all the list is exhausted where it finally writes the code.

 The cahirp mod is like the MergedFiles mod, a combination of multiple mods the
 game will load before any other mod (MergedFiles included).

-While building the cahirpmod and while generating code, the pre-processor can use
-the code from either:
+While building the
+cahirp mod and while generating code, the pre-processor can use the code from either:
 - the existing file in `mod00000_Cahirp`
 - the existing file in `mod0000_MergedFiles`
 - the existing file in `content0/scripts`